briancappello/py-meta-utils/README.md

                 f.write(msg)
 ```

-It's not immediately obvious from above, but the `Meta` attribute gets automatically added to classes having a metaclass that utilizes [process_factory_meta_options](https://py-meta-utils.readthedocs.io/en/latest/api.html#py_meta_utils.process_factory_meta_options).
-(In this case, it will be populated with the default values as supplied by the [MetaOption](https://py-meta-utils.readthedocs.io/en/latest/api.html#py_meta_utils.MetaOption) subclasses.)
-In the case where the class-under-construction (aka `YourLoggableService` in this example) has a partial `Meta` class, the missing meta options will be added to it.(*)
+The options factory automatically adds the `Meta` attribute to the class-under-construction (in this example, `YourLoggableService`).
+(In this case the `Meta` attribute will be populated with the default values as supplied by the [MetaOption](https://py-meta-utils.readthedocs.io/en/latest/api.html#py_meta_utils.MetaOption) subclasses specified by the factory.)
+In the case where the class-under-construction has a partial `Meta` class, the missing meta options will be added to it.(*)

 (*) In effect that's what happens, and for all practical purposes is probably how you should think about it, but technically speaking, the class-under-construction's `Meta` attribute actually gets replaced with a populated instance of the specified [MetaOptionsFactory](https://py-meta-utils.readthedocs.io/en/latest/api.html#py_meta_utils.MetaOptionsFactory) subclass.